charlesaraya/python-in-c/README.md

 - **Count**: returns the number of times an element appears in the list. `list.count(x)` ✅
 - **Reverse**: reverses the elements of the list in place.
 - **Copy**: returns a shallow copy of the list.
-- **Extend**: extends the list by appending all the elements from another list.
 - **Sort**: sorts the elements of the list in place.

 ### Stack (LIFO)